sahmad98/Robotic-Simulator/README.md

     python-serial
     python-tk
 ##Instruction:
     Run selfdrivingcar_simultor.py using python.
-It has basic algorithm for goal position using shortest path algorithm.
+It has basic search algorithm for goal position using shortest path algorithm.
 Future commitment will be on implementation of A* search algorithm.